 Enter, the French 5-Piece Wardrobe!
 The guidelines are easy: Edit your closet down to quality basics that fit and flatter and then limit your purchases to five non-basic items each season to keep your wardrobe feeling fresh and current.

 Since you are encouraged to invest in only a handful of new purchases each season, you will likely be more thoughtful and less impulsive about what you splurge on.
 The result is less money wasted and a wardrobe you love and take care of, with some room to grow as trends or your interests evolve.
 I love this idea because it takes the constrained capsule wardrobe concept and adds a bit of fun and flexibility.

-This spring I gave it a whirl and bought myself this leather cross-body tote, a pair of wedge sandals, a motorcycle jacket (my big splurge!) and a few new tops.
+This spring I gave it a whirl and bought myself a leather cross-body tote, a pair of wedge sandals, a motorcycle jacket (my big splurge!) and a few new tops.
 I love how just a few new items totally freshen up my small wardrobe and I’m already daydreaming about what fun pieces I will add for summer.